- 18.104.22.168 Overview of Exempt Organizations Business Master File

 - Exhibit 25.7.1-4 Universal Location Codes

-(1) This transmits a complete revision of IRM 25.7.1, Exempt Organizations/Business Master File and Support Processing Handbook (EO/BMF), Section 1, Exempt Organizations/Business Master File and Support Processing.
+(1) This transmits revised IRM 25.7.1, Exempt Organizations/Business Master File and Support Processing Handbook (EO/BMF), Section 1, Exempt Organizations/Business Master File and Support Processing.

 (2) Various grammatical, and editorial changes made throughout the IRM.